 |IA UK All Companies||88.5%|

 |IA UK Equity Income||81%|

 |IA UK Direct Property||55.2%|

 |IA Global Bonds||48.1%|

 Funds versus investment trust performance

-Investment trusts have certain structural advantages that set them apart from open-ended funds (link to investment trust page).
+Investment trusts have certain structural advantages that set them apart from open-ended funds.
 Such features, when used effectively, give investment trusts an opportunity to gain an edge on open-ended funds, particularly during good times when markets are largely buoyant.

 The income distributions from OEICs and unit trusts are typically classed and taxed as either dividend or interest, in line with the underlying asset allocation of the fund.
 So if a fund’s assets are more than 60% interest-bearing, its payouts will be classed as interest for tax purposes.

 There are exceptions to this - the principle one being Property Authorised Investment Funds (PAIF funds), that will typically split their distributions into three income streams (dividend, interest and property income distributions).